 3.2.2 Related Work by the GNSO and ICANN Community

-The ICANN community, including the GAC and the GNSO, had previously raised a number of issues and concerns regarding privacy and proxy services.
+The ICANN community, including the GAC and the GNSO, had previously raised a number of issues and concerns regarding P/P services.
 Besides the work of the GNSO and At Large communities on the RAA Final Report, the WHOIS-related studies approved by the GNSO Council in between 2009 and 2011 also formed part of the background material for the PPSAI WG.
 These studies included one on Privacy & Proxy Service Abuse that was conducted by the National Physical Laboratory (“NPL”) in the United Kingdom.
 NPL’s final results were published in March 2014.
 The GNSO Council had also approved a Pre-Feasibility Survey on Relay and Reveal Procedures, conducted by the Interisle Consulting Group, who published their findings in August 2012.

 The GAC had previously issued a set of Principles regarding gTLD WHOIS Services in 2007, and had also proposed a number of topic and study areas to the GNSO in 2008.
-In addition, several GNSO study groups had worked on study proposals relating to WHOIS services, and developed key definitions (including for privacy and proxy services) that were used to frame the GNSO’s WHOIS studies.
+In addition, several GNSO study groups had worked on study proposals relating to WHOIS services, and developed key definitions (including for the terms “privacy service” and “proxy service”) that were used to frame the GNSO’s WHOIS studies.

 3.2.3 Recommendations from the WHOIS Policy Review Team